DIRECTORS ELECTED BY ASSET OWNERS

 |Priya Mathur, Board Member, CalPERS

 Priya Mathur is serving her fourth term on the California Public Employees’ Retirement System (CalPERS) Board.
-She serves as Chair of the Pension and Health Benefits Committee and Vice Chair of the Compensation & Talent Management Committee.
-She also sits on the Investment and Risk & Audit Committees.
+As Chair of the Pension and Health Benefits Committee, she oversees CalPERS $8 billion per year Health Benefits Program.
+She also serves as Vice Chair of the Compensation & Talent Management Committee and sits on the Investment and Risk & Audit Committees.
+With more than $300 billion of assets, CalPERS manages pension and health benefits for more than 1.7 million California public employees, retirees, and their families.
+CalPERS is a founding signatory of the Principles for Responsible Investment and one of the first asset owners to sign on to the Montreal Pledge.
+Ms. Mathur is a proponent for long termism and sustainable investing at CalPERS and throughout the institutional investment ecosystem.
+Ms. Mathur championed the development of CalPERS’ Investment Beliefs, which incorporate these imperatives and provide the framework for CalPERS investment program.
 As a member of the PRI Board and Advisory Council over the past three years, Ms. Mathur chaired the Governance Committee during the organization’s comprehensive governance review and adoption of a new governance structure.
-Ms. Mathur is a principal financial analyst for Bay Area Rapid Transit District, where she oversees the development of BART’s $9+ billion capital infrastructure investment program.
+Today, she serves on the newly reconstructed PRI Board.
+Ms. Mathur’s day job is with the San Francisco Bay Area Rapid Transit District, where she oversees the development of BART’s $9+ billion capital infrastructure investment program.

 |Colin Melvin, CEO, Hermes Equity Ownership Services